nickjf/ANSURR/README.md

 # ANSURR | Accuracy of NMR Structures Using RCI and Rigidity
 [![DOI](https://zenodo.org/badge/234519929.svg)](https://zenodo.org/badge/latestdoi/234519929)

 ANSURR uses backbone chemical shifts to validate the accuracy of NMR protein structures as described here https://www.nature.com/articles/s41467-020-20177-1.
-This repository contains the code required to install and run ANSURR on a Linux (and possibly Mac) machine.
+This repository contains the code required to install and run ANSURR on a Linux machine.
+ANSURR is not yet available for Mac or Windows machines.
 Please let me know if you have any issues.

 ## Installation